Rice University

 Course Description

-This course will focus on reading, analyzing, and discussing research papers (many of them award winning) related to hardware and software issues for multi-core systems.
+This course will focus on reading, analyzing, and discussing research papers (many of them award winning) related to hardware and software issues for multicore systems.

 Prerequisites